attestate/crawler/readme.md

 - **Modular:** Extract, Transform and Load stage separation makes composing simple components into complex workflows possible.
 Stages are reunnable to recover errors.

-- **Embedded:** Unlike Graph Protocol, attestate's crawler does not have a separate server process.
-It can directly write to self-contained databases like LevelDB or sqlite.
+* **Embedded:** Unlike Graph Protocol, Attestate's Crawler does not have a separate server process.
+It writes directly to [LMDB](http://www.lmdb.tech/doc/), an embedded database that can be read-from thread-safely at any time.

 - **Batteries-included:** Support for Ethereum, IPFS, Arweave, GraphQL and rate-limit pooling for Infura and Alchemy.